laravel/docs/database.md

     DB_CONNECTION=sqlite
     DB_DATABASE=/absolute/path/to/database.sqlite

-To enable foreign key constraints for SQLite connections, you should add the `DB_FOREIGN_KEYS` environment variable:
+To enable foreign key constraints for SQLite connections, you should set the `DB_FOREIGN_KEYS` environment variable to `true`:

     DB_FOREIGN_KEYS=true